turf-junkyard/turf-point-on-surface/README.md

 ===
 [![Build Status](https://travis-ci.org/Turfjs/turf-point-on-surface.svg)](https://travis-ci.org/Turfjs/turf-point-on-surface)

-Finds a centroid guaranteed to be on the surface of a geometry, feature, or featurecollection.
+Finds a point guaranteed to be on the surface of a GeoJSON object.

 ###Install